Guam residents fear attack after North Korea statements | New Country 923

 “It’s not bad at all, no chaos,” said Mariah Sablan, who works for Golden Dragon Travel Inc. “It’s just like a regular business day.”

 Bussewitz reported from Honolulu.
-Associated Press writer Mark Thiessen in Alaska contributed to this report.
+Associated Press writer Mark Thiessen in Anchorage contributed to this report.

 This story has been corrected to show that the North Korean announcement came Wednesday in Guam due to the international date line.